ArthurClemens/polythene/docs/getting-started-react.md

-# Getting started with React
+# Getting started with Polythene for React

 ## Which packages do you need?